 Create and maintain System Security Plans, Security Control Traceability Matrixes, Plan of Actions and Milestones, and all other RMF documentation required for supported systems;

-Review and evaluate RMF packages from outside organizations to provide inputs and recommendations to Authorizing Official;
+Review and evaluate RMF packages from outside organizations to provide input and recommendations to Authorizing Official;

 Perform Security Content Automation Protocol Compliance Checker scans to ensure configurations are in accordance with latest Defense Information Systems Agency Security Technical Implementation Guides;